-Justice Dept. Reportedly Investigating Early-Decision Admissions At Elite Colleges
+Justice Dept. Investigating Early-Decision Admissions At Elite Colleges

 The Justice Department is reportedly investigating possible antitrust violations by a number of elite colleges related to the sharing of information between them to enforce the terms of their early-admissions programs.

 Several colleges and institutions are said to have received letters from the Justice Department last week.
-The agency is asking them to retain any agreements or communications about sharing of the identities of accepted students, as well as actions or decisions made based on information received from other colleges about the identities of accepted students.
+The agency is asking them to retain any agreements or communications about sharing the identities of accepted students, as well as actions or decisions made based on information received from other colleges about the identities of accepted students.

 The Wall Street Journal reports that institutions receiving the Justice Department letter include Amherst College, Grinnell College, Middlebury College, Pomona College, Wellesley College, Wesleyan University and Williams College.

-Grinnell College confirmed to NPR it had received one of the letters, and said it would abide by the requirements outlined in it.
-Amherst College did not confirm to NPR it had received the letter, but said it was "fully cooperating" with the Justice Department.
+Grinnell College confirmed to NPR it had received one of the letters and said it would abide by the requirements outlined in it.
+Amherst College did not confirm to NPR it had received the letter, but it said it was "fully cooperating" with the Justice Department.

 The letter said the department's antitrust division "has opened an investigation into a potential agreement between colleges relating to their Early Decision practices," according to The Washington Post.

-"Early decision" admissions at many colleges give students a chance to apply early to one institution and receive a decision from it sooner — but in exchange, the student generally must commit to attend that institution if admitted.
+"Early decision" admissions at many colleges give students a chance to apply early to one institution and receive a decision from it sooner — but in exchange, the student generally must commit to attending that institution if admitted.

 The Justice Department declined to comment.